AshishSinha5/phpMysqlExample/README.md

       2.Example2

-        Before continuing import database 'isc' to your local database from 'isc.sql'
+        Before continuing import database 'isc' to your local database from 'isc.sql'(from Example2 folder)

         This folder contains 3 Examples